XiangyuDongAI/dongxiangyu.github.io/_pages/about.md

 My goal is to develop embodied navigation agents that can autonomously perceive, make decisions, and learn like humans, with applications in both aerial and ground robots.
 To achieve this, I primarily focus on:
 1. Language-driven visual navigation (such as VLN and ObjectNav).
 2. Large foundation models (such as LLMs and VLMs) for perception and decision-making.
-3. Fine-tuning and post-training of large foundation models (such as LLMs and VLMs).
-4. LLM/VLM-powered self-evolving agents.
+4. Lifelong / continuous / incremental learning of LLM/VLM-powered agents.
 5. Vision-Language-Action models and their applications.

 **News**